isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-april.md

 ### <a name="summary"></a>Samenvatting

-De kalender voor productlancering van april 2021 is nu gepubliceerd.
+De productlanceringsdatum van april 2021 is nu gepubliceerd.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep